Daniel – Der Zauberer

-Daniel – Der Zauberer (translated: Daniel – The Wizard) is a German biographical musical drama film written and directed by Ulli Lommel, starring pop singer Daniel Küblböck as himself.
+Daniel – Der Zauberer (translated: Daniel – The Wizard) is a 2004 German biographical musical drama film written and directed by Ulli Lommel, starring pop singer Daniel Küblböck as himself.

 The film was a box-office bomb and was panned by critics.

 Plot

 Rock star Daniel Küblböck is (according to the film's tagline) "loved by millions, hated by many".
-Teenagers Rike and Tom decide to kill Daniel with the support of the mysterious Baltazar.
-Daniel is, in turn, spiritually supported by his dead grandfather Johnny.
+Troubled teenagers Rike and Tom want fame, and are encouraged to kill Daniel by the mysterious Baltazar.
+Daniel begins receiving threatening hate mail from Rike and Tom.
+Daniel's family reports this to the police and encourage Daniel to hire bodyguards, but Daniel is not worried.
+Later, Daniel realizes that he is being protected with magic by the ghost of his dead grandfather, Johnny.

 The first attempt on Daniel's life fails when the teenagers are scared away by Daniel's vocal coach.
-Daniel is supposed to take part in a screen test for Hollywood.
-Meanwhile, Johnny and Baltazar, representing the forces of good and evil battling over Daniel's fate, talk with each other.
-As a warning, Johnny briefly changes Baltazar into a cockroach.
+At a screen test for a Hollywood film, Daniel is pressured to be less authentic by the producers, and a fan encourages Daniel to be himself.
+Meanwhile, Johnny and Baltazar talk with each other about Daniel.
+As a warning, Johnny changes Baltazar into a cockroach.
 After Baltazar says the words "I’m a celebrity, get me out of here!", Johnny transforms him back into a human.